Definition, Etiology, Pathogenesis Top

 The goal of treatment of a clinically overt UTI is eradication of pathogens from the urinary tract using antimicrobial agents.
 Initially the choice of drugs is empiric, and subsequent adjustments are based on the results of urine cultures (if indicated).
 Always attempt to eliminate modifiable risk factors for UTI (if any).

-1. Administration of oral or intravenous fluids to maintain appropriate volume status.
+1. Administration of oral or IV fluids to maintain appropriate volume status.

 2. Treatment of fever, pain, or both, for instance, with acetaminophen (INN paracetamol) or nonsteroidal anti-inflammatory agents.